ljavierrodriguez/curso-nodejs-4geeks/mondogb-mongoose.md

   <img height="200" src="./assets/mongoose.png" />
 </p>

-# ¿Qué es mongoose?

-***Mongoose*** es una librería para Node.js que nos permite escribir consultas para una base de datos de MongooDB, con características como validaciones, construcción de queries, middlewares, conversión de tipos y algunas otras, que enriquecen la funcionalidad de la base de datos.
+# What is Mongoose?

+***Mongoose*** is a library for Node.js that allows us to write queries for a MongoDB database, with features like validations, queries construction, middlewares, type conversions, and some others, that enhance the database functionality.

-# Características
+# Features

-Mongoose proporciona una increíble cantidad de funcionalidades para crear y trabajar con esquemas.
-Mongoose actualmente contiene ocho SchemaTypes que una propiedad se guarda como cuando se conserva a MongoDB.
-Son:
+MongoDB provides an incredible amount of functionalities to create and work with schemes.
+Mongoose currently contains eight SchemaTypes that a property keeps like when you preserve a MongoDB.
+These are:

-- String (Cadena)
+- String
-- Number (Número)
+- Number
-- Date (Fecha)
+- Date
 - Buffer
-- Boolean (Booleano)
+- Boolean
-- Mixed (Mixto)
+- Mixed
 - ObjectId
-- Array (Matriz)
+- Array